nickeubank/ds4humans/30_questions/27_passive_external_general.md

 The more flexible the model, the more data points are required to constrain the model's behavior (the so-called "curse of dimensionality"), and the more cautious you should become.
 There's a reason that LLMs hallucinate despite being fed unfathomably large amounts of data.

+### Extrapolation with Non-Tabular Data

+Thinking about "extrapolation" when dealing with tabular is sometimes a little easier than with non-tabular data, like image or video data.
+Nevertheless, models that take images or video as input are just as sensitive to external validity issues when extrapolating to types of behavior or inputs not seen in their training data.

+Here's a terrific example: for several years, car companies have been adding pedestrian detection algorithms to their cars to augment their automated crash prevention systems.
+Basically, these systems are designed to detect pedestrians in front of the car and apply the brakes if they determine a collision is imminent, just as they do when they sense an impending collision with another car.

+Recently, however, the Insurance Institute for Highway Safety (IIHS) realized a problem with these systems: many companies now sell clothes that have reflective materials to help improve pedestrian visibility at night (they're especially popular with runners and dog walkers).
+But it turns out that car companies didn't train their models using pedestrians wearing reflective strips.
+As a result, these cars are actually *more* likely to hit pedestrian wearing reflective materials because their vision models fail to recognize what they see as pedestrians, [as explained here](https://www.youtube.com/watch?v=uyVk_VVr2Y8).

+Oops!

 ## Train-Test-Splits and External Validity

 A common misconception among young data scientists is that the train-test-split workflow used in machine learning inoculates against external validity concerns.
 After all, the idea of split-train-test is that models are trained on one set of observations and evaluated against an entirely different set of observations.